 - 1 clove garlic, grated or minced

-- 2 teaspoons extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- Kosher salt and fresh ground black pepper to taste
+- Salt and freshly ground black pepper to taste

 Amount Per Serving: Calories: 401Total Fat: 16gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 118mgSodium: 785mgCarbohydrates: 27gFiber: 2gSugar: 15gProtein: 34g